cuhksam/emnlp2019.github.io/_pages/calls/papers.md

 ### Multiple Submission Policy

-<b>EMNLP-IJCNLP 2019 will not consider any paper that is under review in a journal or another conference at the time of submission.</b> Neither will the conference consider any paper that overlaps significantly in content or results with papers that will be (or have been) published elsewhere.
-In addition, <b>authors may not submit the paper elsewhere during EMNLP-IJCNLP 2019's review period.</b> Authors submitting more than one paper to EMNLP-IJCNLP 2019 must ensure that the submissions do not overlap significantly (>25%) with each other in content or results.
+<span style="color:red">EMNLP-IJCNLP 2019 will not consider any paper that is under review in a journal or another conference at the time of submission.</span> Neither will the conference consider any paper that overlaps significantly in content or results with papers that will be (or have been) published elsewhere.
+In addition, <span style="color:red">authors may not submit the paper elsewhere during EMNLP-IJCNLP 2019's review period.</span> Authors submitting more than one paper to EMNLP-IJCNLP 2019 must ensure that the submissions do not overlap significantly (>25%) with each other in content or results.

 ### Formatting Requirements